lanaflonPerso/BigLibrary/README.md

 # BigLibrary

-Technologies used:
+A system which is used to manage a library.

+There are three roles :
+ - admin
+ - reader
+ - librarian

+Each role has it's own functionality which is secured on back-end side.

+# Technologies:

-- Servlets, JSP, JSTL
+- Servlets, JSP, JSPF, JSTL
+- JDBC, SQL, 3NF, DBCP
-- JUnit, LOG4J, DBCP
+- JUnit, LOG4J
-- JQuery, Bootstrap, i18n/L10n
+- HTML5, CSS3, JQuery, Bootstrap
-- Captcha, MailAPI
+- Maven, Ant, MailAPI